clairemerot/Tutorial_SV/01_pca_haploblocks/README.md

 ```
 You may try to visualise a PCA within and outside your region of interest.
 What do you think?

-In the folder 00_ressources you will find a file classifying the samples as AA, AB and BB.
+In the folder 00_ressources you will find a file classifying the samples as AA, AB and BB (info_ind.txt).
 Those could be imagined as populations or groups with different versions of a rearrangements.
 I extracted this information from a PCA in our region of interest and confirmed it with a PCR marker.
 Does it correspond to the groups you observe?

 ### WinPCA - visualising PC1 along the genome.